handsontable/handsontable/docs/README.md

 # Handsontable docs

+We treat documentation as an integral part of the Handsontable developer experience.

-Handsontable comes with a vibrant, frequently-updated documentation portal.
+That's why Handsontable comes with a vibrant, frequently-updated documentation portal.

 View the docs' latest production version at [handsontable.com/docs](https://handsontable.com/docs).

 ## About Handsontable docs

-We treat the docs as an integral part of the Handsontable developer experience.

 The Handsontable docs are made up of three main sections:
 - **Guides**: Carefully-written implementation guides.